openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Wallet-Initiated Issuance after Installation {#use-case-6}

 The End-User installs a new Wallet and opens it.
-The Wallet offers the End-User a selection of Credentials that the End-User may obtain from a Credential Issuer, e.g. a national identity Credential, a mobile driving license or a public transport ticket.
+The Wallet offers the End-User a selection of Credentials that the End-User may obtain from a Credential Issuer, e.g. a national identity Credential, a mobile driving license, or a public transport ticket.
 The corresponding Credential Issuers (and their URLs) are pre-configured by the Wallet or follow some discovery processes that are out of scope for this specification.
 By clicking on one these options corresponding to the Credentials available for issuance, the issuance process starts using a flow supported by the Credential Issuer (Pre-Authorized Code flow or Authorization Code flow).

 Wallet Providers may also provide a marketplace where Issuers can register to be found for Wallet-initiated flows.